MileHacker Logo

 • Underestimating distances: The Okanagan Valley spans a considerable length.

-• Not booking in advance: Summer travel fills popular spots quickly.
+• Not booking in advance in advance: Summer travel fills popular spots quickly.

 • Not bringing enough water: Dehydration exists, particularly on hikes.
 Always carry a Reusable water bottle.